KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Introduction

 \section{Introduction}

-The rapid advancement of technology in the communication sector has led to an exponential increase in communication standards.
+The rapid advancement of technology in the communication sector has led to an exponential increase in communication standards \cite{kaushik2024toward}.
 Traditionally, consulting these standards requires significant expertise and manual intervention, often involving extensive periods for information retrieval and interpretation.
-Such conventional methods are inefficient and unable to keep pace with rapid technological developments, necessitating smarter, more automated approaches for consulting and knowledge management.
+Such conventional methods are inefficient and unable to keep pace with rapid technological developments, necessitating smarter, more automated approaches for consulting and knowledge management \cite{10890582}.

-Recent developments in artificial intelligence, particularly Large Language Models, have demonstrated remarkable capabilities in understanding and generating human-like text across general domains \cite{ge2023openagi}.
-However, their performance in specialized fields, like communication standards, remains limited due to the sparse representation of specialized terminologies and domain-specific knowledge in pre-training datasets.
-To address this limitation, fine-tuning methodologies such as Low-Rank Adaptation have been employed, significantly enhancing the semantic comprehension and contextual accuracy of LLMs in niche areas \cite{lin2024data,wu2025llm,han2025synthetic}.
+Recent developments in artificial intelligence, particularly large language models (LLMs), have demonstrated remarkable capabilities in understanding and generating human-like text across general domains \cite{ge2023openagi}.
+However, their performance in specialized fields, like communication standards, remains limited due to the sparse representation of specialized terminologies and domain-specific knowledge in pretraining datasets \cite{demszky2023using,han2025synthetic}.
+To address this limitation, fine-tuning methodologies such as Low-Rank Adaptation (LoRA) have been employed, significantly enhancing the semantic comprehension and contextual accuracy of LLMs in niche areas \cite{lin2024data,sun2024lawluo,wu2025llm}.

-Complementing LLMs, knowledge graphs offer a structured approach to represent complex, interconnected domain-specific knowledge \cite{chen2020review,fensel2020introduction}.
-Particularly in narrowly defined domains, such as communication standards, domain-specific knowledge graphs facilitate efficient and precise information retrieval.
-By constructing a carefully designed ontology structure and leveraging LLMs for entity and relationship extraction, high-accuracy knowledge graphs can be established, markedly improving retrieval performance \cite{kommineni2024human,bogdanov2024nuner}.
+Complementing LLMs, knowledge graph (KG) offers a structured approach to represent complex, interconnected domain-specific knowledge \cite{chen2020review,sun2024forpkg,10889242}.
+Particularly in narrowly defined domains, such as communication standards, domain-specific KG facilitates efficient and precise information retrieval \cite{yu2021kg,yu2021knowledge,zirui2021survey}.
+By constructing a carefully designed ontology structure and leveraging LLMs for entity and relationship extraction, high-accuracy KG can be established, markedly improving retrieval performance \cite{bogdanov2024nuner,kommineni2024human,sun2025compliance,fan2024survey,zhang2024raft,10445901,10446669}.